istio/istio.io/content/docs/examples/advanced-gateways/_index.md

 ---
-title: Advanced egress traffic control
+title: Advanced gateway traffic control
-description: A variety of fully working examples for egress traffic control in Istio that you can experiment with.
+description: A variety of fully working examples for gateway traffic control in Istio that you can experiment with.
 weight: 61
 type: section-index
-keywords: [egress, gateway]
+keywords: [ingress, egress, gateway]
 icon: /img/examples.svg
 ---